Good Skin Knowledge Community Grant FAQs

-The number of grant recipients announced each year is dependent on the availability of funding.
+The number of winners announced each year is dependent on the availability of funding.

-How do I find someone to help me with the lesson plan training?
+How do I find someone to help me with the training?

-The AAD will help match your organization to a dermatologist or medical student in your area for support.
+The AAD will help match you to a dermatologist or medical student in your area for support.

-Where do I purchase materials and supplies for the training?
+Where do I purchase supplies for the training?

 A list of needed supplies to be purchased will be provided at the time the grant is accepted.
-Supplies can be found online or at a local craft and general merchandise store.
+Supplies can be found online or at local craft and general merchandise stores.